 Phoenicia Real Estate Insights

-The Phoenicia real estate market offers architectural styles that include bungalows, cabins, log homes, A-frames, modern homes and older structures.
+The Phoenicia real estate market offers vast architectural styles and home designs that include bungalows, cabins, log homes, A-frames, modern homes, single-family homes, and older structures.
 There aren’t many farmhouses or stone houses in the area and the homes tend to be smaller and more spread out.
 It’s not unusual to have properties on streams or in the mountains.
-Phoenicia real estate doesn’t change hands very often so if you’re looking to buy in Phoenicia it may require a bit of patience.
-The median price for homes in this area hovers around $300K.
+Phoenicia real estate doesn’t change hands very often so if you’re looking to buy in the area it may require a bit of patience.
+The median price of homes for sale in Phoenicia, NY hovers around $300K.
 The town of Woodstock sits about 25 minutes east.

 The People and the Lifestyle